Rakutanian People's Army¶

 - The 1973–74 Revolution — the RPA emerged from the Messoman imperial army and the revolutionary militias of the period

-- The 1970s–80s Soviet phase — consolidation as a Soviet-pattern mass conscript army
+- The 1970s–80s Continental-bloc phase — consolidation as a Continental-bloc-pattern mass conscript army

 - The 1990s–2000s sanctions-era modernization — continued investment despite economic stagnation